Tobacco Track & Trace Laws Come into Force

 The NFRN has produced a guide to help you prepare for the changes.

 If you require further assistance, please email firstname.lastname@example.org

-If they haven’t done it, go to the De La Rue ID issuer platform, where you can create an account.
+If you haven’t got your code, you should immediately register to obtain an ID for your business.
+This can be done by going to the De La Rue ID issuer platform (the government appointed ID issuer) where you can create an account.
 To request the ID for your business (your ‘EOIC’), you will have to give information related to your address, country, type, as well as taxes and billing information.